-This short-term study abroad experience will introduce participants to five areas of Montreal life as a city: (1) art and architecture, (2) government and politics (with attention to history and culture), (3) healthcare, (4) business community, and (5) sport or recreation.
-The program is intended to be both fun and educational with one of the goals being to excite University Honors students early on about the value of study abroad.
+This short-term study abroad experience will introduce participants to five areas of Montreal life as a city: (1) art and architecture, (2) history and culture, (3) healthcare, (4) business community, and (5) Native American perspectives.
+The program is intended to be both fun and educational with one of the goals being to excite students about the value of study abroad.